 The title for Stephen Stills third solo album is hardly the most imaginative it must be said.
 Was it ego or a need to identify himself as a separate entity from folk-rock supergroup CSN (and sometimes Young)?
 Personally I couldn’t care less, so long as the music’s good.
 And on this record Stills managed to produce an LP that was not only artistically varied but emotional as well.
 Stills was his most domestically themed statement to date, concerned with his then recent marriage to Veronique Sanson and their child Christopher.
 Which means that we have plenty of love songs, though manic depressives don’t worry, there’s enough going on here for you to enjoy too.

-Things get off to a big and boring start with “Turn Back the Pages”, a song on which Stills reflects on his past and struggles with his immediate future.
+Things get off to a wonderful start with “Turn Back the Pages”, a song on which Stills reflects on his past and struggles with his immediate future.
 “My Favourite Changes” is classic Stills, from the opening verse to the chorus, where he seems to be revelling in his new found domesticity.
-“My Angel” is like Manassas does disco, and utterly forgettable as a consequence, despite the quality playing throughout.
-Far better is “In the Way”, one of the most melancholic pieces of the album, and one where Stills combines blues and gospel to fine effect.
+“My Angel” is like Manassas does disco, despite the quality playing throughout, though far better is “In the Way”, one of the most melancholic pieces of the album, and one where Stills combines blues and gospel to fine effect.

 The record ends with “Myth of Sisyphus”, a song which is perhaps the most confessional of the LP, and a tune that was apparently a strong candidate for the aborted CSNY record meant for release in 1974.
 Here we have Stills using the familiar myth as a metaphor for himself, a man who seems doomed to continue making the same mistakes in life and yet has no idea why.
 I’m sure it wasn’t due to Stills having offended any God in particular, and being punished for naughty behaviour in return.
 It was just his own way of self-analysing what was going on inside his head, and questioning wherefore true love had til now alluded him (rule number one: stop hanging out with nutcases, because if you don’t, your heart is guaranteed to get broken).